COVID-19 FAQs for Staff | June 30, 2020

 Should I remind someone who is not wearing a face covering that it is required?

 We may remind friends or others, when in close spaces, to wear face coverings in accordance with employee and student policy.
 We must recognize that some community members will receive an accommodation because they are not able to wear a face covering.
 It is not appropriate to ask an individual to explain an accommodation.
-Faculty will be notified, by the Office of Accessible Education, if a student receives an accommodation to not wear a face covering.
 We remind the community to consider who is asking, and who is asked, and to consider our biases before reminding a colleague or community member to wear a face covering.

 Employee Health Issues and reporting absences